Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 50 Scenarios

-50 unique haunts drawn from D&D lore — each one creates a completely different endgame scenario.
+50 unique haunts drawn from D&D lore — each one creates a completely different endgame with different victory conditions for both sides.

 🧙